How to manage and respond to fake reviews on Google

 - Click on this option and you will be shown a disclaimer about the reviewal process.
 Click on the Continue button

 - On the following page, provide your email address.
 And for which reason you believe the review is not in accordance with Google’s Review Policy.
 Then submit your dispute.

 What if Google doesn’t remove the review?

-Sometimes, Google will decide to keep the review online as they believe that it is in accordance with their Review Policy.
+Sometimes, Google will decide to keep the review online.
+They believe that it is in accordance with their Review Policy.
 Whilst you may not agree with this decision, there is often little which can be done about this.

 Managing disputed reviews with Customer Alliance

-It’s important to be aware that whilst Customer Alliance will assist in the collection, management and responding to reviews left by users on Google, we will not be able to assist in any dispute which you may have with reviews left by users or with Google directly.
+It’s important to be aware that whilst Customer Alliance will assist in the collection, management and responding to reviews left by users on Google.
+We cannot assist in any dispute which you may have with reviews left by users or with Google directly.